-- Conflict Affected Area: Afghanistan
+- Country / Conflict-Affected Area: Afghanistan

 A 2009 recipient of the US Department of State’s International Women of Courage award, Ms. Frogh aspires to be a chief justice, citing legal protection as key for women’s rights and empowerment.